This page forms part of the Terms and Conditions governing use of the website, Arborealis.

-Citing your sources involves acknowledging other researchers’ work and providing correct attribution in your source citations or bibliography.
-Best practices in research including giving credit where it is due, and citing your sources correctly are hallmarks of rigorous research standards and collegial courtesy.
+Citing your sources involves acknowledging other researchers’ work and providing correct attribution to them in your source citations or bibliography.
+Best practices in research include giving credit where it is due.
+Further, citing your sources correctly is a hallmark of both rigorous research standards and collegial courtesy.

 However, giving credit is not the same as observing copyright or other forms of ethical use of information.
 Please also refer to the section, Copyright notice and when in doubt, use the Contact form to forward requests for permission to use from the editor of Arborealis.

 If you have obtained permission to use information from the editor of Arborealis, then:

 - the name of the document;

 - the date that the document was issued, and where it was issued;

 - the name of the issuer;

 - the essential details reported in the document (name, place, date, &c.);

 - any reference number of unique identifier printed on or otherwise issued with the document;